HuskyDreaming/HuskySuite/README.md

 # HuskySuite
-A lightweight and refined minecraft plugin suite.
+A lightweight and refined Minecraft (Spigot) plugin suite.